 “Betty knows the cause of Bruce’s death.”

 1974 – Ray produces a movie called Stoner to prove that Lee was going to act in a movie with George Lazenby and Betty.
-Wu Ngan’s creepiness shows him up for being in his second and last H.K. movie as a gangster who injects Lazenby.
+Wu Ngan’s creepiness shows him up for being in his third and last H.K. movie as a gangster who injects Lazenby.
 Why would Lee’s butler return to H.K. after hightailing it to England?!
 Stoner contains two consecutive scenes alluding to Lee’s final hours (a gang beating before being dumped on Betty’s bed).
 Ray’s gallows humour makes it clear that the casting of an ex-Bond was to retaliate against Lee’s interest in being 007’s next sidekick.
 As mentioned in my article about Game of Death, the movie passed the midway point of filming (as relayed by Lam Ching-Ying).
 What I will mention here instead of that article is that even Bruce’s son, Brandon, claimed that there wasn’t really that much left to film.

 Ray took advantage because Lee kept most of the filming under wraps in the same way that Jackie Chan would later do when Pirate Patrol became known as Project A. Speak of the devil, his workload was severely cut down in 1974.
 In I Am Jackie Chan: My Life in Action, he claims that the death of his acquaintance caused such a dry spell in Kung Fu moviedom that his parents wanted him to live with them in Australia.
 This ignorantly disregards the many movies which were made between the death and his lead role era.
 This year was the only time that he exclusively worked for Shaw Brothers.
 He worked on 2 movies for them.
 He was seeking protection.
 After all, he did say in said book that S.B. were so stingy with salaries that some actors and stuntmen ended up working as small time muscle for mob operations.